zaqk/seekmc/README.md

+## This is a search engine for the Majestic Casual Youtube channel.

 # Embedded Jetty template application

 This is a template for a web application that uses embedded Jetty.
 The sample code consists of a JSP (this page) and a simple servlet.